polysimtools/pysimm/Examples/gaff2/01_methane/README.md

 ### Setting up a simulation box and optimizing the structure

 We've added particles to our system but there is currently no simulation box.
 The **system.System** class has a method to construct a simulation box surrounding the atoms it contains, and optionally we can add a padding around our molecule.
 Here we opt to use a padding of 10 Angstroms.
+Without specifying a padding, the simulation walls will be built right at the atoms.

 `s.set_box(padding=10)`